FireDragonGod/Landing-page/README.md

 - Jose Espinal https://www.instagram.com/sdq_irl_/

 I used their coffee content for this project.
-If you want to know what images I used and where they are feel free to search them on Pexels and Unsplash there your will see amazing images.
+If you want to know what images I used and where they are feel free to search them on Pexels and Unsplash there you will see amazing images.